raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Unfortunately it is not known at this time which (if any) of the widely-available networking APIs currently include this capability.

+## Responder-Initiated Operation Cancellation {#cancellation}

+This document, the base specification for DNS Stateful Operations, does not itself define any long-lived operations, but it defines a framework for supporting long-lived operations such as Push Notification subscriptions {{?I-D.ietf-dnssd-push}}
+and Discovery Relay interface subscriptions {{?I-D.sctl-dnssd-mdns-relay}}.

+Generally speaking, a long-lived operation is initiated by the initiator, and, if successful, remains active until the initiator terminates the operation.

+However, it is possible that a long-lived operation may be valid at the time it was initiated, but then a later change of circumstances may render that previously valid operation invalid.

+For example, a long-lived client operation may pertain to a name that the server is authoritative for, but then the server configuration is changed such that it is no longer authoritative for that name.

+In such cases, instead of terminating the entire session it may be desirable for the responder to be able to cancel selectively only those operations that have become invalid.

+The responder performs this selective cancellation by sending a new response message, with the MESSAGE ID field containing the MESSAGE ID of the long-lived operation that is to be terminated (that it had previously acknowledged with a NOERROR RCODE), and the RCODE field of the new response message giving the reason for cancellation.

+After a response message with nonzero RCODE has been sent, that operation has been terminated from the responder's point of view, and the responder sends no more messages relating to that operation.

+After a response message with nonzero RCODE has been received by the initiator, that operation has been terminated from the initiator's point of view, and its MESSAGE ID is now free for reuse.

 ***

 # DSO Session Lifecycle and Timers {#lifecycle}